stepro/kdo/README.md

 ## Flags

-Kudo can be customized in a variety of ways through a set of command line flags.
+Kdo can be customized in a variety of ways through a set of command line flags.

 ### Kubernetes flags